What We Mean By "Sponsor"

 -

-This consistent usage prevents governance drift and ensures that accountability is always positioned at the correct level.
+This consistent usage prevents governance drift and ensures accountability is always positioned at the correct level.

 The Role at a Glance